Filter sensitive table data using row filters and column masks

 What are column masks?

 Column masks let you apply a masking function to a table column.
 The masking function evaluates at query runtime, substituting each reference of the target column with the results of the masking function.
 For most use cases, column masks determine whether to return the original column value or redact it based on the identity of the invoking user.
-Column masks are expressions written as SQL UDFs or as Python or Scala UDFs that are wrapped in SQL UDFs.
+Column masks are expressions written as SQL UDFs or as Python or Scala UDFs wrapped in SQL UDFs.

 Each table column can have only one masking function applied to it.
 The masking function takes the unmasked value of the column as input and returns the masked value as its result.
 The return value of the masking function should be the same type as the column being masked.
-The masking function can also take additional columns as input parameters and use them in its masking logic.
+The masking function can also take additional columns as input parameters and use those in its masking logic.

 What is the difference between these filters and dynamic views?